yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/PRUSS.rst

 .. rubric:: **Board specific Setup Details**
    :name: board-specific-setup-details

-.. rubric:: AM335x-ICE-v2
-   :name: am335x-ice-v2
+.. ifconfig:: CONFIG_part_variant in ('AM335X')

    This board has only 2 Ethernet ports that can be used either as CPSW Ethernet or PRUSS Ethernet.
 For PRUSS Ethernet configration place jumpers J18 and J19 at MII position before powering up the board.

-.. rubric:: AM437x-IDK
-   :name: am437x-idk
+.. ifconfig:: CONFIG_part_variant in ('AM437X')

    This board as one Gigabit (CPSW) Ethernert port and 2 PRUSS Ethernet ports.
 No special board configuration is needed to use all ports.

-.. rubric:: K2G-ICE EVM
-   :name: k2g-ice-evm

-This board has one Gigabit (netCP) Ethernet port and 4 PRUSS Ethernet ports.
-No special board configuration is needed to use all ports.
+.. ifconfig:: CONFIG_part_variant in ('AM57X')

    .. rubric:: AM571x-IDK
       :name: am571x-idk

    This board has 2 Gigabit (CPSW) Ethernet ports and 4 PRUSS Ethernet ports.
 Due to pinmux limitations it can support either of the following configurations

    -  Jumper J51 placed.
 LCD + 2 Gigabit (CPSW) + 2 PRUSS Ethernet ports
       (PRU2\_ETH0 and PRU2\_ETH1)

    **OR**

    -  Jumper J51 removed.
 No LCD, 2 Gigabit (CPSW) + 4 PRUSS Ethernet
       ports.

    NOTE: Jumper must be configured before powering up the board.

    .. rubric:: AM572x-IDK
       :name: am572x-idk

    This board has 2 Gigabit (CPSW) Ethernet ports and 4 PRUSS Ethernet ports.
 However, only 2 Gigabit + 2 PRUSS Ethernet ports (PRU2\_ETH0 and PRU2\_ETH1) are supported due to pinmux limitations.

    NOTE: Only ES2.0 silicon (Board Rev1.3 or later) is supported as older Silicon uses a older version of PRUSS core that is not compatible with the supplied firmware.

 .. rubric:: Kernel configuration
    :name: kernel-configuration